Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Shift-share instrumental variables and the exclusion restriction

 \subsection{Violations of the exclusion restriction}

 The definition of validity in the preceding section makes it clear that violations of the exclusion restriction can come from two different sources.
 First, a non-zero $\alpha_j$ invalidates the shares.
 In the migration setting, \citet*{Jaeger2020Shift} warn that there might be direct effects through general equilibrium adjustments.
 The concern is that the economy reacts dynamically to migrant inflows.
 If this is the case, there is a direct correlation between instrument and outcomes, through native labor, capital and other general equilibrium adjustment channels, invalidating the instrument.
-One way that this might apply is illustrated by \citet*{Borjas2003Labor}: if migrants choose to move to regions with persistently high wages and native workers choose to migrate in response to the immigration of foreign workers, then the wage-decreasing effect of immigration is positively biased.
+One way that this might apply is illustrated by \citet*{Borjas2003Labor}: if migrants choose to move to regions with persistently high wages and native workers choose to migrate in response to the immigration of foreign workers, then the effect of immigration is positively biased.

-Second, when unobserved shocks today and at the initial period $t^0$ are correlated ($\rho \neq 0$) \textit{and} the initial shocks are correlated with initial shares ($Cov(z_{jlt^0}, \theta_{lt^0}) \neq 0$), this induces a non-zero covariance between instrument and error term.
-A violation is plausible, because serial correlation of unobservables is typically discussed in the literature \citep*{Jaeger2020Shift} and initial migrants might well have been attracted by economic conditions.
+Second, when unobserved shocks today and at the initial period $t^0$ are correlated ($\rho \neq 0$) \textit{and} the initial shocks are related with initial shares ($\phi_j \neq 0$), this induces a non-zero correlation between instrument and error term.
+A violation is plausible, because serial correlation of unobservables is typically discussed in the literature \citep*[see Table \ref{tab:Quotes} and ][]{Jaeger2020Shift} and initial migrants might well have been attracted by economic conditions.
 In principle, the bias could go in both directions because migrants might endogenously select into regions with higher wages, or into regions with lower growth potential.

 The exclusion restriction is strict in the sense that it must hold for all $J$ shares.
 What looks like a single exclusion restriction in a just-identified model is in fact a set of $J$ exclusion restrictions.
-Therefore, the researcher needs to feel comfortable defending the exclusion restriction for Mexicans, Cubans, Swedes, Syrians, Micronesians and all origin countries used when constructing the IV.
+Therefore, the researcher needs to feel comfortable defending the exclusion restriction for Mexicans, Cubans, Canadians, Indians and all origin countries used when constructing the IV.